 In order to ensure appropriate accountability and compliance with our commitment, we have created a distribution map of amphibians and Kinran through yearly censuses.
 The results from these surveys have proven favorable, with an increase in population statistics across the board.
-With this success in mind, we will continue to maintain and improve on our business activities.
-Komatsu also considers biodiversity when deciding how land is to be used, such as when building factories.
+With this success in mind, we will continue to maintain and improve on our conservation efforts to ensure that the whole test site is managed appropriately.